F-Secure Privacy Statement

 We may also disclose your personal data to our insurers and to governmental regulatory agencies if so required by applicable laws.

-- to allow us to pursue available remedies or to limit any damages that we may sustain (e.g. due to an ongoing dispute or investigation)
+- to pursue available remedies or to limit any damages that we may sustain (e.g. due to an ongoing dispute or investigation)

 - to solve or contain a recurring problem or to have enough information to respond to future issues (e.g. your support ticket related to a problem that was not permanently corrected during your customership)